Career Development Institute: History

 It was founded in 1922.
 Previous to 1948, it was the Association of Juvenile Employment Officers, who worked in a Juvenile Employment Bureau.
 It was known as the National Association of Youth Employment Officers until April 1961, when it became the Institute of Youth Employment Officers.
 It was the Institute of Careers Officers from the late 1960s until October 1991, becoming the Institute of Career Guidance from 22 October 1991, and the Institute of Career Guidance from 1 November 2000.

 In the 1960s, its staff were widely referred to as youth employment officers; there were around 1,500 of these by 1965.

 In the 1960s, it worked with the government Youth Employment Service.
 In 1962, a report it had commissioned found that apprenticeships widely varied, and some apprenticeship schemes were not really apprenticeships.
 In the 1960s, it worked with the Association of Chief Education Officers Percy Walton, the Secretary, took part in the BBC2 ten-part series Just the Job on Monday 13 January 1969, repeated on BBC1 in July 1969.

 In 1971 there were 2,000 careers officers in the UK, for 7,000 secondary schools.
 In January 1972, the President, Katherine Hall, spoke at a three-day conference of the British Psychological Society, at the University of Warwick, where also Zander Wedderburn of Heriot-Watt University spoke about the effects of shift work, and Hywel Murrell of the University of Wales Institute of Science and Technology (UWIST) spoke; he had invented the term ergonomics in 1949, and founded the organisation which is now The Chartered Institute of Ergonomics and Human Factors.
 The Employment and Training Act 1973 made it a legal requirement for local authorities to provide careers guidance; this was revoked by the Trade Union Reform and Employment Rights Act 1993.

+Cheshire was the first county to offer careers guidance via computer from September 1973 to June 1974.
+It was run with the IBM UK Scientific Centre, at two schools, Ellesmere Port Grammar School and the Winsford Verdin Comprehensive School.